Richard Bland College: Rankings

 College Factual in 2023 ranked RBC No. 236 out of 1,330 nationally for associate degree-granting colleges.
 The publication also listed the college at No. 13 out of 64 for overall value in Virginia and ranked it as the 22nd-best college in the state.
 Overall, College Factual ranks the school No. 778 out of 2,241 schools in the United States, with it ranking above various four-year institutions.

 Athletics

 The official mascot of Richard Bland College is the Statesman Eagle.
 The college's athletic teams are known as the Statesmen, a nickname that reflects the institution's connection to its parent university, The College of William and Mary.
 The junior college's athletic fields are located on the east side of campus and the Statesmen participate in the National Junior College Athletic Association (NJCAA), at the Division I level and within Region 10.
-They compete in a variety of sports, with men's sports including basketball, soccer, and golf, and women's sports including volleyball, softball, and soccer.
+They compete in a variety of sports, with men's sports including baseball, basketball, soccer, and golf, and women's sports including volleyball, softball, and soccer.